OpenCerts/opencerts-documentation/document_renderer.md

 ![Certificate Data plus React Template equal Certificate Views](./assets/document-renderer/overview.png)

+## Disclaimer
 This documentation will provide a step-by-step guide of how to setup one's own document renderer.

+We built a [github template](https://github.com/Open-Attestation/decentralized-renderer-react-template) to make it simple for you to create new renderer.
+All information that you need to create a new renderer are available there.
+The renderer used below as been built from that template.

 We will be using the Govtech Demo Cert for this tutorial.
 The code repository can be found at [https://github.com/OpenCerts/demo-opencerts-renderer](https://github.com/OpenCerts/demo-opencerts-renderer)